arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 Tim pulled up a hand-scrawled map and pointed to the top right corner, and said “There’s a trapdoor near these shelves.
 Sneak in and follow the short tunnel to the end; that’s where Olin’s storage room is.
 Arlo will put a quietness spell on you which will still the air surrounding you, so you’re not heard.”

 As we walked nonchalantly into Olin’s wand shop, my heart was beating so loudly that had it not been for Arlo’s silencing spell, I think everyone would have heard it.

-{#
-todo:
-description of Olin
-#}
+Olin had a round face, most clean shave, except very thin long wispy white goatee several centimeters long.
+It swung about as he walked over to greet us.

 Tim strolled up and said confidently “We’re looking for a training wand for my niece.
 Do you have any recommendations?”